Low stages of the Taylor tower for r-immersions: Spaces of embeddings, immersions, and -immersions

+is transverse to the thin diagonal.
+This does not mean that for every $p$ in $P$ the map $\Conf(r,M)\to N^r$ is transverse to the diagonal.
+But the case we are interested in is when transversality does not hit the diagonal at all.
+This happens if $\dim(\Conf(r,M)\times P)=rm+\dim(P)$ is less than the codimension of the diagonal in $N^r$, which is $nr-n=n(r-1)$.
+In other words, if $\dim(P)<(r-1)n-rm$, then arranging, by a small homotopy, for $\Conf(r,M)\times P\to N^r$ to be transverse to the diagonal means arranging for it to not hit the diagonal at all.
+Then for each point in $P$, the map $\Conf(r,M)\to N^r$ of course does not hit it either.

-If this number is less than zero, i.e.~if $k<(r-1)n-rm$, then this means that $\tilde H^{-1}(\Delta)$ is empty.
-In other words, $\tilde H$ does not hit the diagonal in $N^r$.
-This in turn means that, for all $v\in S^k$, we know $h(v)=f$ is an $(r+1)$-immersion that does not map any $r$ points $x_1$, $x_2$, ..., $x_r$ in $M$ to the same point in $N$.
+When $P=S^k$, we thus have that, if $k<(r-1)n-rm$, the map \eqref{E:AssociatedMap} is transverse to the diagonal, which in turn means that, for all $v\in S^k$, we know $h(v)=f$ is an $(r+1)$-immersion that does not map any $r$ points $x_1$, $x_2$, ..., $x_r$ in $M$ to the same point in $N$.
 But this precisely means that $h$ factors through $\rImm(M,N)$, i.e.~the dotted arrow in \eqref{E:LiftTorImm} exists.